ALMOST-ORGANIC STRAWBERRY GROWN IN A BOX

 I finished my original creation just after 10:30pm - a pecan crusted halibut fillet with braised fennel and sweet red onion served with a blackberry-shallot wine reduction.
 The sauce was a bit unusual-tasting, so I ended up juicing a whole lemon into it, and tossed in the zest as well.
 The fillet fell apart in the pan, but I salvaged a large enough piece to make a pretty plate for the camera.

+I put on a dress and re-did my make-up.
 I went to the contest's website - only two videos entered so far!
 And neither particularly impressive.
 I poured myself a glass of Chardonnay.
 Fruit-less, wet cardboard notes - corked (no wonder my sauce was so awful to work with!).
 Then Cowboy filmed 12 takes of me enthusiastically describing my dish to Bobby Flay, and we hungrily ate our cold dinner.
 I realized I had neglected to put any type of chilies in the dish...that was going to work against me.

 When I woke up the next day I uploaded all my videos and watched them through, wishing I could just look normal and comfortable on camera.
 I tidied up my jumbled recipe notes, and I went online to enter my video.